brindadavda/Array-in-Swift/README.md

 ### Array Methods and Properties in Swift

-For a comprehensive review of array methods and properties in Swift, [click here](https://example.com/your-link).

 #### Creating and Initializing Arrays
 - `Array<Element>()` - Creates an empty array.
 - `Array(repeating: Element, count: Int)` - Creates an array with a repeated value.